Trustee Qualifications and Responsibilities

 Board – Library Director Relationship

 The librarian or library director is employed to handle the day-to-day administration of the library.
 Both the board and the governing body should support the director in performing her/his administrative responsibilities.
 The board should ensure the director's continued education and development by encouraging participation in professional associations and by requiring attendance at workshops and conferences.
 The board itself should also take responsibility for its own continuing education.
-The table below contrasts the personnel oversight responsibilities of the library director and the board.
+The information below contrasts the personnel oversight responsibilities of the library director and the board.

 Responsibilities of Trustees and Librarian